Follow us being our best self on the Class Dojo Platform

 Intent

-Our aim is to encourage children to build up a range of skills and techniques that they can use as they move on to secondary school and also in later life.
+At Thurgoland CE Primary, our aim is to encourage children to build up a range of skills and techniques that they can use as they move on to secondary school and also in later life.
 We aim highly to ensure that the finished products they create match the specific criteria, are fit for purpose and are something that the children can be proud of.
 Children explore products that are currently on the market and look at different designs of a range of products to allow them to make their own designs.
 Children are encouraged to use creativity, coupled with practicality during the design and making process.
-We aim for children to develop resilience and problem solving skills during the practical aspects of DT, making changes where needed and giving things a go even when it is a brand new skill they are learning.
+We aim for children to develop resilience and problem-solving skills during the practical aspects of DT, making changes where needed and giving things a go even when it is a brand-new skill they are learning.
 Children are encouraged to persevere if their products do not turn out as desired and make improvements and alterations as necessary.
 As children move through school the technical knowledge and vocabulary is built upon.
-In addition we aim for all children to have skills in preparing and coking a range of food and meals safely and hygienically.
+In addition, we aim for all children to have skills in preparing and cooking a range of food and meals safely and hygienically.

-In design and technology we encourage our children to aim high with their designs, give new skills a go, be resilient when things don’t work out first time and show respect to their peers, with materials and with equipment which in turn leads to a love of learning in this subject.
+In Design and Technology, we encourage all our children to aim high with their designs, give new skills a go, be resilient when things don’t work out first time and show respect to their peers, with materials and with equipment which in turn leads to a love of learning in this subject.

 Implementation